Nathan22Miles/SileLectionary/README.md

 I am sorry that this is a complicated mess.
 That is a result of gathering components from a wide variety of sources and not having the time or expertise to put them into a common framework.

-1. Open Expat-win32bin\Source\expat.sln in VS2012 and build solution.
+1. Open Expat-win32bin\Source\expat.sln in VS2012, change to "Release", build solution.
   * Output is in Expat-win32bin\Source\win32\bin\Release
 2. Download and unzip http://xmlsoft.org/sources/win32/iconv-1.9.2.win32.zip into your build directory
 3. Download and install Lua for Windows () into c:\Lua (warning, not the default install directory)
-4. Open SileLectionary.sln and build
+4. Open SileLectionary.sln, change to "Release", and build

 Appendix - Build Dependencies